-English Rural has adopted the National Housing Federation Code of Governance, to ensure the highest standards of governance and accountability are achieved.
+English Rural has adopted the National Housing Federation’s Code of Governance, to ensure the highest standards of governance and accountability are achieved.
 Our Board has overall responsibility for our activities and strategy, consisting of highly competent Board Members, who contribute their skills and expertise for free.
-The Board is subject to regular internal audits, examining areas such as succession planning, skills and structure; maintaining excellent governance is a priority for English Rural.
+The Board is subject to regular internal audits, examining areas such as succession planning, skills and structure.
+Maintaining excellent governance is a priority for English Rural.

 Mark was appointed Chairman of English Rural Housing Association in September 2014.
 Mark is a Commercial Surveyor and has over 30 years commercial property experience across the UK.
 He is also President of Property Agents Independent.

 Tony is a Resident Board Member and has lived in one of English Rural’s homes since 2001.
 He lives in South Oxfordshire with his wife.
 He spent the major part of his working life in sports management and the entertainment industry, latterly being mainly involved with the administration of rugby and football.

 Chairman of Audit and Standards Committee, Norman is a former leader of Test Valley Borough Council.
 Previously he worked for the BBC in a senior position and the Commercial Sector.
 He was a board member of Test Valley Rural Housing Association and transferred to English Rural’s Board as part of the Transfer of Engagements in 2011.

 Dorcas is a solicitor who joined the Board of English Rural in September 2016.
 Before joining English Rural Dorcas worked for the blood cancer charity Anthony Nolan as Head of Legal Services.
 She began her legal career in private practice and then spent many years as a counsel for an American bank.

 Clive is a consultant and visiting lecturer in HR and Business Strategy at the University of East Anglia.
 He has had an extensive career at Director level with major companies such as Associated Foods, Granada TV and Perkins Engines.